-It might have been for the better though.
+It might have been for the better, though.
 After all, now these artists had the freedom to do what they wanted.
-Johnny Cash teamed up with hip-hop and rock producer Rick Rubin to deliver a string of highly acclaimed albums that covered everything from Cash’s own material to Soundgarden, Nine Inch Nails (as if that wasn’t known), Jimmie Rodgers and beyond.
+Johnny Cash teamed up with hip-hop and rock producer Rick Rubin to deliver a string of highly acclaimed albums that covered everything from Cash’s own material to Soundgarden, Nine Inch Nails and Jimmie Rodgers, among so many others.

 As for Loretta Lynn?
-Well, she was already out of the spotlight on her own accord at that point, helping to nurse her husband Oliver Lynn as he was dying (something that would come to fruition on a track here called “Miss Being Mrs.”).
+Well, she was already out of the spotlight on her own accord at that point, helping to nurse husband Oliver Lynn as he was dying (a sad time that she’d address on a track here called “Miss Being Mrs.”).

-Jack White of The White Stripes had dedicated his band’s 2001 album, White Blood Cells to Lynn (there’s a cover of “Rated X” on the album), but working with the legend was obviously the next step up.
-Actually, it was that cover that managed to capture Lynn’s attention, so much so that she asked him and Meg White down to her home.
+Jack White of The White Stripes had dedicated his band’s 2001 album, White Blood Cells to Lynn, but actually working with the legend was the next step up.
+Actually, it was their cover of Lynn’s “Rated X” that captured her attention, so much so that she asked him and Meg White down to her home.
 The rest is history.

-It’s fair to say that Lynn was never really an album artist, and that’s perfectly fine (and not meant as a put-down).
+It’s fair to say Lynn was never really an album artist, though.
 She was a singles artist who recorded many of the genre’s best and brightest songs over the span of many decades.
 A greatest hits collection of hers could easily be hailed as a perfect album.

-2004’s Van Lear Rose changed all of that though.
-While Lynn would release another album that encompassed her life on 2016’s Full Circle, Van Lear Rose saw her bridging the past with the future in a way that had never been done before.
+2004’s Van Lear Rose changed all of that, though.
+While Lynn would release another album that encompassed her life on 2016’s Full Circle, Van Lear Rose saw her bridging the past with the future in a way that had never been done before for her.
 Autobiographical in nature, Lynn recounts personal stories in a different way from her traditional methods.
 Between her and White, the perfect pairing resulted in something both artists believed in – pushing boundaries while staying true to tradition (there’s a paradox for you).